 How important is breakfast?

-A good breakfast sets you up for a healthier day You’ll be less hungry throughout the morning and have better concentration and alertness levels.
-Breakfast can help you eat less at main meal times and even reduce your risk of suffering a non-fatal heart attack.
+A good breakfast sets you up for a healthier day.
+You’ll be less hungry throughout the morning and have better concentration and alertness levels.
+Breakfast can help you eat less at main meal times and also has other long-term health benefits.

 As our eating habits change and evolve, the importance of breaking the overnight fast has become a topic debated by everyone, from scientists to dietitians and doctors, and has left many wondering if there’s any truth to the old adage: “Eat breakfast like a king, lunch like a prince and dinner like a pauper.”
 In addition, the rise in popularity of intermittent fasting diets, which at times involves skipping breakfast, has called into question the importance of what has traditionally been the first meal of the day.
 So, how important is breakfast?